designnoevil/DylanReadCodingForDigitalMedia2025/DylanReadCodingForDigitalMedia2025-main/Shape Of Music/ReadMe.md

 The shape of music.
 ![Five Shapes Demo](5%20shapes.gif)

-The trails trails are not that noticable on the gif, so heres a video.
+The trails are not that noticable on the gif, so heres a video.
 [demo video](https://www.youtube.com/watch?v=SiqGvRQfKkk)
 ---